 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Fujifilm X-T10 is notably larger (25 percent) than the Fujifilm X-M1.
 Moreover, the X-T10 is markedly heavier (15 percent) than the X-M1.
 In this context, it is worth noting that neither the X-M1 nor the X-T10 are weather-sealed.

-The table below summarizes the key physical specs of the two cameras alongside a broader set of comparators.
+The adjacent table lists the principal physical characteristics of the two cameras alongside a wider set of alternatives.
 If you want to switch the focus of the display and review another camera pair, just select a new right or left comparator from among the camera models in the table.
-Alternatively, you can also move across to the CAM-parator tool and choose from the broad selection of possible comparisons there.
+Alternatively, you can also move across to the CAM-parator tool and choose from the broad selection of possible camera comparisons there.

 The size of the imaging sensor is a crucial determinant of image quality.
-A large sensor will tend to have larger individual pixels that provide better low-light sensitivity, wider dynamic range, and richer color depth than smaller pixel-units in a sensor of the same technological generation.
-Further, a large sensor camera will give the photographer additional creative options when using shallow depth-of-field to isolate a subject from its background.
-On the downside, larger sensors tend to be associated with larger, more expensive camera bodies and lenses.
+A large sensor will generally have larger individual pixels that offer better low-light sensitivity, provide wider dynamic range, and have richer color-depth than smaller pixels in a sensor of the same technological generation.
+Moreover, a large sensor camera will give the photographer more control over depth-of-field in the image and, thus, the ability to better isolate a subject from the background.
+On the downside, larger sensors are more costly to manufacture and tend to lead to bigger and heavier cameras and lenses.

 Both cameras under consideration feature an APS-C sensor and have a format factor (sometimes also referred to as "crop factor") of 1.5.
 Within the spectrum of camera sensors, this places the review cameras among the medium-sized sensor cameras that aim to strike a balance between image quality and portability.
 Both cameras have a native aspect ratio (sensor width to sensor height) of 3:2.